5 Princeton Entrepreneurs You Should Know About

 Co-Founder & CEO | Solstice

 Steph Speirs is a social entrepreneur with a world’s worth of experience.
-Formerly the youngest Director at the White House National Security Council, she’s led sustainability initiatives across the globe, from investments in renewable energy in Pakistan to developing sales and marketing for solar products in third-world countries.
+Formerly the youngest Director at the White House National Security Council, she’s led sustainability initiatives across the globe, from investments in renewable energy in Pakistan to developing sales and marketing for solar products in developing countries.
 In addition, she’s been selected as an Echoing Green Climate Fellow, a Global Good Fund Fellow, a Grist 50 Fixer, a Kia Revisionary, and an Acumen Global Fellow.
 She co-founded Solstice in 2014 alongside Sandhya Murali to bring solar energy to more American households.
 The company facilitates a community approach to solar, making it easy for developers to find customers and vice versa.

 Are you an accredited investor who is interested in building a portfolio of companies from the Princeton community?
 Visit the Nassau Street Ventures website to learn more.
 Please note that Nassau Street is private, for-profit, and friendly with, but not part of or officially endorsed by Princeton University.